 - Rendezvous at 9am at the Espaço Talassa base, Lajes do Pico.

 - Briefing on whales, dolphins, and beyond: birds, turtles, jelly fish… .

 - Bird watching in the Lajes do Pico lagoon and at “Castelete”, from shore and sea.

 - Searching for whales and dolphins on the south coast of Pico.

-- Stop off at the typical and isolated village of Calheta on São Jorge Island for a picnic (included), small walk and dip (snorkling).
+- Stop off at the typical and isolated village of Calheta on São Jorge Island for lunch (included), small walk and dip (snorkling).

 - Land observation from the south coast of São Jorge island to the extreme east cape, Ilhéu do Topo, a very special place for turtles and… sharks, if we are lucky…

 - Bird watching at Ponta da Ilha, the Manhenha cliff and “Rocha Vermelha”.